La-Flame1/CaledonCode-Website/README.md

 ## Overview

 Welcome to the **CaledonCode Website**!
 This repository is dedicated to building a dynamic, team-based React website using Vite, TypeScript, and Tailwind CSS.
 The project emphasises structured collaboration, where multiple teams work on predefined tasks focused on key areas: Home Page, Services Page, Contact Page, and Growth Focused Tiers (e.g., pricing or feature tiers).
-We adhere to a fixed file structure and core libraries while allowing additions via `npm install` (without committing `node_modules`).
+We adhere to the current file structure and core libraries while allowing additions via `npm install` (without committing `node_modules`).

 **Key Principles:**
 - **Fixed Structure:** Do not alter the existing file structure or core libraries (Vite, React, TypeScript, Tailwind).